pixie-io/pixie/DEVELOPMENT.md

   enableNestedVirtualization: true
 ```

-The following specifics were tested on GCP on a Ubuntu 24.04 (May 2025): The initial compilation is CPU intense and `16vcpu` were a good trade-off, a balanced disk of 500 GB seems convienent and overall `n2-standard-16` works well.
+The following specifics were tested on GCP on a Ubuntu 24.04 (May 2025).
+Please see the latest [packer file](https://github.com/pixie-io/pixie/blob/main/tools/chef/Makefile#L56) for the current supported Ubuntu version: The initial compilation is CPU intense and `16vcpu` were a good trade-off, a balanced disk of 500 GB seems convenient and overall `n2-standard-16` works well.

 > [!Warning]
 >  The first `full build` takes several hours and at least 160 Gb of space